folarin-ogungbemi/Milestone-Project-1/README.md

 ## User's Target

 * First time User goals
-    * As a first time user, It is important for me to understand the main purpose of the site i am visiting and learn about the organization.
+    * As a first time user, It is important for me to understand the speciality of the site i am visiting and learn about the organization.
     * As a first time user, I want to have the comfort of reading the news on small screen devices as well as on larger screens as need arises.
     * As a first time user, navigation through aspects of the website should be easy and lead to exactly where i need to go.
     * As a first time user, keeping up to date via social media platforms and necessary links is vital.